benamie/benamie.github.io/_pages/about.md

   - /about.html
 ---

+> 📝 {: .notice} **This year, I am actively recruiting motivated Postdocs, PhD, MS students, and potential research assistants with interests in risk prediction and management.** In addition, I have opportunities for motivated Virginia Tech undergraduates interested in research.
+- Prospective PhD students: Please apply to the Virginia Tech AAEC program [through the normal channels](https://aaec.vt.edu/academics/graduate/visiting.html), and mention my name in your application.
+Reach out in advance to discuss particular fellowships available for incoming VT students.

+- Current Virginia Tech PhD, MS, and undergraduate students, as well as prospective Postdocs and RAs: Please send me email describing your research interests, your skills/background related to my work, and your CV/resume.

 Hi!
 I’m Elinor, an Assistant Professor at Virginia Tech in the [Agricultural and Applied Economics Department](https://aaec.vt.edu).
 I’m also a faculty affiliate of the [VT Remote Sensing Graduate Education Group](https://rsigep.frec.vt.edu/), the [Global Change Center](https://www.globalchange.vt.edu/), the [Center for Advanced Innovation in Agriculture](https://caia.cals.vt.edu/), as well as the [Stanford RegLab](https://reglab.stanford.edu/).